bholloway/react-i18n-interpolation/README.md

 Substitutions are each passed through a `toToken` function which you can override.

-This function infers `{label, name, key, value}` for any given substitution.
-It also ensures any React element `value` has a valid `key`.

 By overriding it you can change each substitution token.

-Such as:
+All implementations must return the following:

-* Change the `label` that appears in validation errors
+* `label : string` that appears in validation errors
-* Change the `__name__` that appears in the untranslated `msgid` text.
+* `name : string` that serves as placeholder text in the untranslated `msgid` text.
-* Change the `key` that is assigned to React elements.
-* Change the `value` by injecting props, converting text to elements, etc.
+* `key : string` the hash key of the substitution, if present.
+* `value : *` the value from the substitution.

 Validation of the tokens is made following `toToken`.
-Tokens may only share `name` or `key` where they have the same `value`.
+Tokens may only share `name` where they have the same `value`.

+### `finaliseToken : function`

+Once substitutions have been made it is possible that the same React element will appear twice.

+At minimum, React requires these occurences to have a different `key`.
+The default implementation will clone these elements with a unique `key` where it is not already set.

 ### `splitPlural : function`